WICG/media-feeds/explainer.md

 Cons:

-  - Nobody uses RDFa in Atom/RSS which is going to make it harder for developers
+  - Nobody uses RDFa in Atom which is going to make it harder for developers

-  - Browsers do not have native support for Atom/RSS
+  - Browsers do not have native support for Atom